ZeMendes17/SIO_ASVS/analysis/report.md

   - Display the strength of the password to the user.
   - Allow the user to view the password.
 - General Authenticator Requirements (V2.2.1)
-  - Prevent automated attacks by checking if the user is a human or a robot.
+  - Prevent automated attacks by checking if the user is a human or a robot, used google recaptcha.
 - General Authenticator Requirements (V2.2.2)
   - Allow users to log in using their Google credentials.
 - General Authenticator Requirements (V2.2.3)